Americans ramped up retail spending a strong 1.7% last month

 Americans sharply boosted their spending last month, pushing up retail sales and giving the economy a lift

-WASHINGTON -- Americans largely shrugged off higher prices last month and stepped up their spending at retail stores and online, providing a boost to the economy.
+WASHINGTON -- Americans sharply boosted their spending last month, pushing up retail sales and giving the economy a lift.
+Much of the gain reflected the fact that shoppers are also paying higher prices.

 Retail sales rose a seasonally adjusted 1.7% in October from September, the U.S. Commerce Department said Tuesday.
-That's the biggest gain since March and up from 0.8% in the previous month.
-Much of the sales increase also reflected higher prices.
+That's up from 0.8% in the previous month.

 Businesses and other employers are rapidly increasing pay to fill a near-record number of open jobs.
 Wages and salaries jumped in the July-September quarter, compared with a year earlier, by the most in 20 years.
 That's giving more Americans extra money to spend.